AttorneyOnline/tsuserver3/README.md

     - Usage 2: `/ban <ipid> <ban_id>`
 * **banhdid**
     - Ban both a user's HDID and IPID.
-    - **DANGER:** Banning webAO users by HDID has unintended consequences.
 * **unban** <ban_id...>
     - Unban a list of users.
     - You need a ban ID to unban a user.
 Ban IDs are automatically included in ban reasons.
 Use `/baninfo <ban_id>` for more information about a ban.